vggls/language_models/Report.md

 ## B. LSTM model
 - Training-Validation-Test data: 3262-314-338 sentences
 - **Embedding layer**: In order to feed words into a neural language model we must create their vector representations.
-This is achieved via an embedding layer which is put at the beginning of the neural architecture.
-This layer takes as input an integer representation of each word and maps it into a vector of desired length (embedding_dim hyperparameter).
+This is achieved via an embedding layer. which is put at the beginning of the neural architecture.
+This layer takes as input an integer/categorical representation of each word and maps it into a continuous-valued vector of desired length (embedding_dim hyperparameter).
 This layer could be either trainable (case I) or pre-trained (case II).

   In regards to case II, we consider 300d pre-trained 6B-GloVe embeddings, which are kept frozen during training.
   We note that the embeddings do not contain representation for the '< eos>' and '< unk>' tokens.
 In our implementation, we assign the mean of all GloVe vectors to the '< eos>' token and a random vector, with values between GloVe min and max values, to the '< unk>' token.